overmane/AD-My-Security-Log/AD-MSL-Relevant-Writeup.md

 ## Security Failures & Root Causes Classification

-* Access Control — Anonymous Write Access on SMB Share — Critical impact — The nt4wrksv share was configured with "Full Control" or "Write" permissions for anonymous/guest users, allowing the upload of malicious .aspx payloads.
+* **Access Control** — Anonymous Write Access on SMB Share — **Critical** impact — The "nt4wrksv" share was configured with "Full Control" or "Write" permissions for anonymous/guest users, allowing the upload of malicious .aspx payloads.
-* Improper Authorization — Excessive Service Account Privileges — High impact — The "iis apppool\defaultapppool" account held SeImpersonatePrivilege, which is unnecessary for standard web operations and enables token impersonation attacks.
+* **Improper Authorization** — Excessive Service Account Privileges — **High** impact — The "iis apppool\defaultapppool" account held "SeImpersonatePrivilege", which is unnecessary for standard web operations and enables token impersonation attacks.
-* Information Disclosure — Cleartext/Base64 Credentials in Share — Medium impact — Sensitive data (passwords.txt) was stored in a publicly accessible directory — Base64 is an encoding, not encryption, providing no security.
+* **Information Disclosure** — Cleartext/Base64 Credentials in Share — **Medium** impact — Sensitive data (passwords.txt) was stored in a publicly accessible directory — Base64 is an encoding, not encryption, providing no security.
-* Configuration Management — Insecure Default IIS Deployment — Medium impact — The web server was running with default configurations and mapping high-numbered ports (49663) to sensitive SMB directories, increasing the attack surface.
+* **Configuration Management** — Insecure Default IIS Deployment — **Medium** impact — The web server was running with default configurations and mapping high-numbered ports (49663) to sensitive SMB directories, increasing the attack surface.

 ---

 ## Remediation Recommendations

-* Disable anonymous/guest access on all SMB shares
+* **Disable** anonymous/guest access on all SMB shares.
-* Remove SeImpersonatePrivilege from service accounts where not strictly required
+* **Remove** "SeImpersonatePrivilege" from service accounts where not strictly required.
-* Implement Group Managed Service Accounts (gMSAs) to handle service permissions securely
+* **Implement** Group Managed Service Accounts (gMSAs) to handle service permissions securely.
-* Enforce strict NTFS permissions to prevent web-writable directories
+* **Enforce** strict NTFS permissions to prevent web-writable directories.
-* Prohibit cleartext or encoded credential storage in shared folders
+* **Prohibit** cleartext or encoded credential storage in shared folders.
-* Audit privilege assignments regularly to prevent privilege creep on default app pools
+* **Audit** privilege assignments regularly to prevent privilege creep on default app pools.

 ---

 ## Conclusion

 > This lab demonstrates how misconfiguration beats exploitation.
-No sophisticated malware or memory corruption was required—only the abuse of over-privileged trust relationships and weak operational discipline.
+No sophisticated malware or memory corruption was required — only the abuse of over-privileged trust relationships and weak operational discipline.
 By exposing a writable SMB share and granting a web service account unnecessary impersonation rights, the server provided a clear, repeatable path from anonymous access to full SYSTEM compromise.
 This attack path is a realistic and devastating reminder that security is only as strong as its most basic configuration.

 ---